alexownejazayeri/aloompa-graphql-api/README.md

 After coming across a ton of inspiring Apollo GraphQL projects, I cloned and converted this express.js project into an `apollo-server-lambda` project using serverless to deploy to an AWS lambda.

-Since there's some time before EOD, I'm going to try to learn enough TypeScript to refactor the express version (or both).

 Here's a link to the [Apollo GraphQL playground](https://efaw8i6jre.execute-api.us-east-1.amazonaws.com/dev/graphql) deployed to AWS.
 Have a look!
 Was interesting learning how Apollo handles resolvers and typedefs.
 Can't tell if I prefer Express or Apollo, but had fun writing both.

 Plus, I mean, Apollo's interface is beauty and I was struck with by GQLSWAPI (see: below).
-Had to give it a shot!
+Had to give it a shot.

 Tech Used
 - JavaScript